dgo-angelo/dgo-angelo/README.md

 }
 ```

+<h2> 🚀 Tech Skills... </h2>

-- ✅ I possess a diverse range of technical expertise, mastering programming languages such as:
+- ✅ I possess a diverse range of technical expertise, mastering programming languages and frameworks such as:
   - 💻 AdvPL and TL++, which is a proprietary programming language based on xBase.
   - 💻 Fluig, which is a productivity and collaboration platform
+  - 🌐 Angular: A development platform, built on TypeScript

+<h2> 🚧 In Progress... </h2>

 - 🧠 During this journey I have been studying differents frameworks, programing languages and technologies such as:
   - 📱 Flutter: An open source framework by Google for building, natively compiled, multi-platform applications from a single codebase
   - 💻 Dart: A client-optimized language for fast apps on any platform
-  - 🌐 Angular: A development platform, built on TypeScript

 - 🤯 In order to improve my code quality and organization, i have also been studying:
   - 📚 Test-Driven Development (TDD)
   - 📚 Clean Code
   - 📚 Clean Architecture
   - 📚 Domain-driven design (DDD)